fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 The technical architecture outlined in this RFC provides a blueprint for integrating IPFS into existing systems to establish a tamper-resistant repository for storing and accessing fact claims.

-Furthermore, the validation mechanisms outlined in this RFC ensure compliance with predefined constraints and rules, ensuring data integrity and consistency across fact graphs.
+Furthermore, the validation mechanisms outlined in this RFC ensure compliance with predefined constraints and rules, ensuring data integrity and consistency across fact webs.

 #### 3.1.1 Fact Claims Workflow